edsonpjr/Genius-Game/README.md

 6. Repeat steps 1-5 to play again and try to beat your high score!

 ## Credits
-This project was created by Edson Junior as a fun Arduino experiment inspired by the classic "Genius" game.
+This project was created by Edson Junior as a fun Arduino experiment inspired by the classic Genius game.

 ## License
 This project is licensed under the MIT License.